Tom's Guide Verdict

 On top of one of the plans, Fubo users can pay for add-ons, like Showtime and Starz.
 There are also over a dozen add-on bundles and premium channels, which we outline below.

-Fubo's base plan costs the same as its two main live TV rivals, YouTube TV ($64.99 per month for 80-plus channels) and Hulu with Live TV ($69.99 per month for 70-plus channels).
+Fubo's recent price increases put it slightly above its main live TV rivals, YouTube TV ($64.99 per month for 80-plus channels) and Hulu with Live TV ($69.99 per month for 70-plus channels).
 Both of those services stream local networks in most areas, as does Fubo.

 FuboTV review: Availability and platforms